Lab-on-a-Chip and Microfluidics Europe 2025

 Martyn Boutelle Biographical Sketch

 Martyn Boutelle is Professor of Biomedical Sensors Engineering in the Department of Bioengineering, Imperial College London, and Associate Provost for Estates Planning for Imperial College.
-His research group is multidisciplinary comprising, bioengineers, scientists, and clinicians.
+His research group is multidisciplinary comprising bioengineers, scientists, and clinicians.
 He develops novel analytical science methods using microfluidics, electrochemical sensors / biosensors, and wireless electronics to make portable (sometimes wearable) monitoring devices for use as point of care devices – typically giving continuous real -time displays.
-He then uses these in a program of clinical science research focusing on the acute traumatic brain injury, kidney transplantation as well as neonatal and athlete monitoring.
+He then uses these in a program of clinical science research focusing on the neonatal monitoring, acute traumatic brain injury, pesticide exposure monitoring.
 Martyn is past president of the International Society for Monitoring Molecules in Neuroscience, and a founder of the COSBID organization for studying acute human brain injury.
-He published > 190 papers, chapters and patents.
+He published > 200 papers, chapters and patents.
 He obtained a BSc and PhD in Chemistry from Imperial College and worked as an EP Abraham Research Fellow in the University of Oxford.

 Nan Zhang, Associate Professor, University College Dublin